science-en-poche/yelandur/API.md

 }
 ```

-user authentication is not taken into account here, since this method is
+User authentication is not taken into account here, since this method is
 intended for real devices to register themselves.
 Any other data than the
-`vk_pem` one is ignored.
+`vk_pem` field is ignored.

 Possible errors are: